Ictinia mississippiensis

 Recent reports from the southeast are of one seen briefly near Brownville, Nemaha Co 20 May 2017, and Mollhoff (2016) shows a “Probable” nesting report near Steele City, Jefferson Co; one was over Fairbury, Jefferson Co 5 Jun 2021.

-There are at least 20 additional reports Jun-Jul statewide and away from known breeding sites; since breeding takes place from late May through early Sep, these reports are probably of non-breeding immatures.
+There are at least 20 additional reports Jun-Jul away from known breeding sites; since breeding takes place from late May through early Sep, these reports are probably of non-breeding immatures.

 - Breeding Phenology: